puiterwijk/DWF-Database-Artifacts/JSON-file-format-v2.md

 ### CWE

 2.0: The CWE ID in the form "CWE-N" or a string of vulnerabilities that describe this issue, comma separated (e.g. "CWE-N,CWE-N2").
-SUGGESTED

 ### OWASP

 2.0: The OWASP ID in the form "AN" or a string of vulnerabilities that describe this issue, comma separated (e.g. "AB,AC") please see https://www.owasp.org/index.php/OWASP_Periodic_Table_of_Vulnerabilities#Periodic_Table_of_Vulnerabilities for the official list.
-SUGGESTED

 ### DESCRIPTION